 On the Closing Date, the Issuer will enter into the Securities Account Control Agreement with the Custodian and the Indenture Trustee.
-Pursuant to the Securities Account Control Agreement, the Issuer will appoint the Custodian as the custodian to hold all Eligible Investments in the Cash Collateral Account and to act as securities intermediary with respect to the Designated Q-REMIC Interests.
+Pursuant to the Securities Account Control Agreement, the Issuer will appoint the Custodian as the custodian to hold all Eligible Investments in the Cash Collateral Account.